 - Built-in Loft - Give yourself maximum room to work on your motorcycle by getting a built-in loft.
 Our lofts give your building an out-of-the-way overhead storage option for your gear and other essentials.

 - Contrasted Trim Package - Adding exterior trim that contrasts with the color of your shed will greatly improve the look and visual appeal of your building.

-- Floor and Wall Insulation - Adding insulation to your wall and floors will prepare your building for year-round use, protecting against both heat and cold.
+- Floor and Wall Insulation - Adding insulation to your wall and floors will prepare your building for year-round use, protecting your bike against both heat and cold.

 And for those who are curious, here's what our built-in workbench and loft look like: